-An unusual looking annual plant can bloom for up to ten weeks, with flower heads of red, purple, gold, pink or sometimes bi-colored flower colors.
+The unusual looking annual flowers can bloom for up to ten weeks, with Celosia flower heads of red, purple, orange, gold, pink or sometimes bi-colored flower colors.

-The name ‘Celosia’, actually means ‘burning’ in Greek, and when blooming in large numbers the plumosa type blooms together, resemble an ornamental grass of fire.
+The name ‘Celosia’, actually means ‘burning’ in Greek, and when blooming in large numbers the Celosia argentea plumosa type blooms together, resemble an ornamental grass of fire.

 With a number of different Celosia plant types and cultivars, not all look the way you would expect.
 Different sizes (from 6 inches to 2 feet in size), along with a variety of vibrant colors and shapes.
 One form with velvety, ruffled looks like a brain.

-What makes Celosia such a unique flower?
+What makes Celosias such a unique flower?
 The makeup of each blossom consists of numerous tiny flowers.

 Each of these flowers will produce small seeds, and sow seed continually sprouting in the containers, with no need for you to do anything.